 - Before grilling, remove from the refrigerator up to an hour in advance. (*Note 2)

 - Ten minutes before grilling, add meat tenderizer (optional)

 - Pre-heat grill to medium high.

-- Place meat directly on greased grate for 10 minutes.
+- Place meat directly on greased grate for 6-8 minutes. (*Note 3)

-- Flip and grill for an additional 7-8 minutes, until your desired doneness (165 is well done).
+- Flip and grill for an additional 6-8 minutes, until your desired doneness is reached.

-- Let rest for 10 minutes before slicing and serving.
+- Let rest for 10 minutes before slicing against the grain and serving.